Hong Kong Americans: History

 After the passage of the Immigration and Nationality Act of 1965, an influx of Cantonese-speaking Hong Kong immigrants settled in Chinatowns in San Francisco, California; Los Angeles, California; and Manhattan, New York.
 In Chinatown neighborhoods, many Hong Kong immigrants opened businesses such as Chinese restaurants and supermarkets.

 During the 1980s and the 1990s, a large number of high-skilled Hong Kong immigrants moved to the United States due to the Handover of Hong Kong.
 Many settled in the San Francisco Bay Area, where many were employed by high-technology companies in Silicon Valley.
-Many of the Hong Kong immigrants in the Bay Area reside in suburban communities such as Burlingame, South San Francisco, San Mateo, Fremont, Daly City, Millbrae and in the Richmond District and Sunset District in San Francisco.
+Many of the Hong Kong immigrants in the Bay Area reside in suburban communities such as Burlingame, South San Francisco, San Mateo, Fremont, Daly City, Millbrae, San Leandro, Hayward and in the Richmond District and Sunset District in San Francisco.
 Hong Kong-styled breakfast cafes and restaurants exist in the San Francisco Peninsula in great number; the restaurant Laka Spicy in Millbrae is an example of this, which also incorporates British food and nearby Hong Kong Palace is a Hong Kong-styled restaurant.
 The dim sum restaurant Koi Palace is founded and owned by Hong Kong immigrant brothers Willy and Ronny Ng and has expanded their Bay Area presence from their Daly City flagship restaurant by opening branches in Milpitas and Dublin, CA. Many Hong Kong immigrants have also settled in the New York Metropolitan area with Brooklyn and Queens having a sizable Hong Kong diaspora.
 In the Greater Los Angeles area, many settled in the western San Gabriel Valley, including cities such as Monterey Park, Alhambra, San Gabriel, and Rosemead.

+In May 2025, during the deportation in the second presidency of Donald Trump, a legal resident of twenty years from Hong Kong, Ming Li Hui, also known as Carol Mayorga, was detained by ICE.
+She has been living in Kennett, Missouri, and her arrest created a local petition calling for her release that caught national attention.